 From electoral rolls it appears the Isabella Annie Pollock (nee Wilson) her daughter Christina Ivy, and her son Robert Jonathon Raymond Pollock were the last Pollocks to remain at Balldale.
 They were on the electoral roll there in 1936 – with Robert dying in 1937 and the women moving to Wagga in the same year.
 Isabella died in Wagga 9 August 1960 at 29 Crampton Street where she had been living with her sister Rebecca Hewett.
 Other brothers and sisters of Isabella Pollock were Madge Wilson, Christine Hall of Ballarat, Kit McDonald of Sydney, George Wilson of Wodonga and Jack Wilson of Balldale and Corowa.

 Alexander Pollock was born at Kyabram in 1882.
 He married Annie Isobel Campbell at Kyabram in Feb 1906.
-They lived at Taripta outside Kyabram for some years, then moved to Balldale for 5 years and then to Wahgunyah in 1920 where they bought a farm, “Shrublands”, residing there until their deaths.
+They lived at Taripta outside Kyabram for some years.
+When his father and brothers moved from Taripta to Balldale in 1904 Alexander remained, moving there about 10 years later then to Wahgunyah in 1920 where he bought a farm, “Shrublands”.
+Alex and Annie remained there until their deaths.

 They had 11 children: